U.S. government forecasts above-normal 2021 Atlantic hurricane season

 The U.S. National Oceanic and Atmospheric Administration (NOAA) forecast between three and five major hurricanes, with sustained winds of at least 111 miles per hour (178 kph), will form in 2021.

-The 2020 hurricane season was the most active on record producing 31 cyclones, of which 30 were named tropical storms.
+The 2020 hurricane season was the most active on record and produced 30 named tropical storms.

+Matthew Rosencrans, head of forecasting for the U.S. National Weather Service, said climate change affects storm intensity.

+“Climate change has not been linked to the frequency of storms but is has been linked to the intensity of storms,” Rosencrans said.

 Academic and commercial meteorologists have also predicted an above-average season for 2021, but not as busy as 2020 because of an end to the LaNina system that promotes storm formation.

 Although the hurricane season officially begins on June 1 and continues through Nov.
-30, tropical storms in May like the one forming in the Atlantic this week are not unusual.
+30, tropical storms in May are not unusual.

-There have been 19 named storms in May since 1950, according to Philip Klotzbach, who leads Atlantic hurricane season forecasting at Colorado State University.
+There have been 19 named storms in May since 1950, Klotzbach said.

-Reporting by Erwin Seba, additional reporting by Liz Hampton in DenverEditing by Chizu Nomiyama and Marguerita Choy
+Reporting by Erwin Seba, additional reporting by Liz Hampton in DenverEditing by Chizu Nomiyama, Marguerita Choy and Andrew Heavens

 Our Standards: The Thomson Reuters Trust Principles.